animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/differentiation.md

 #### Reverse-mode Automatic Differentiation

-It's worth noting that another powerful technique exists: reverse-mode automatic differentiation, which is more efficient when computing gradients of functions with many inputs and a single output—like in deep learning.
+It's worth noting that another powerful technique exists: reverse-mode automatic differentiation, which is more efficient when computing gradients of functions with many inputs and a single output like in deep learning.
 However, reverse mode requires building a computational graph and performing a backward pass, which adds complexity.
 We won’t cover reverse-mode here, as that would make this post significantly longer.

 <p align="center">
    <img src="/images/posts/differentiation/ReverseaccumulationAD.png" alt="Reverse Automatic Differentiation" style="max-width:90%"/>